babel/babel/README.md

   // Run `6to5 --help` to see a full list of transformers.
   whitelist: [],

+  // Module formatter to use
+  // Run `6to5 --help` to see a full list of module formatters.
+  // Default: "common"
+  modules: "common",

   // If truthy, adds a `map` property to returned output.
   // If set to "inline", a comment with a sourceMappingURL directive is added to
   // the bottom of the returned code.